schmid07/School_District_Analysis/README.md

 ## Resources
 - Data Source: election_results.csv
-- Software: Python 3.7.6, Visual Studio Code
+- Software: Python 3.7.6, Jupyter Notebook, Visual Studio Code

 ## Summary
 The analysis of the school district data (n = 15 total schools) shows that the district was affected in the following ways: